Geometric perspective on Nichols algebras

 \begin{section}{Introduction} One of the fundamental problems in the theory of finite dimensional pointed Hopf algebras is to determine if such algebras are generated by group-like elements and skew-primitives.
 This aims to generalize the following classical classification result of Cartier, Milnor, Moore, and Kostant from the 1960s: \begin{theorem}[Cartier-Milnor-Moore-Kostant,60s] Let $H$ be a cocommutative Hopf algebra over an algebraically closed field $K$ of characteristic zero.
 Then $H$ is the crossed direct product of a group algebra with the universal enveloping algebra of a Lie algebra.
 In particular, $H$ is generated by group-like elements and primitive elements. \end{theorem}

 This problem was studied thoroughly in case the group of group-like elements in the Hopf algebra is abelian and the ground field has characteristic zero.
 In \cite{AS10} Andruskiewitsch and Schneider proved that such a Hopf algebra must be generated by group-like elements and skew-primitives, and gave a complete classification of such algebras in case the group of group-like elements does not have prime divisors which are $\leq 7$.
 This was done by the \textit{lifting method} and by a deep study of the structure of the possible \textit{Nichols algebras} arising in the category of Yetter-Drinfeld modules over an abelian group.
 The Nichols algebras correspond to the universal enveloping algebras in the above theorem.
-In \cite{Heckenberger} Heckenberger classified all Yetter-Drinfeld modules $V$ for which the Nichols algebra $\B(V)$ is finite dimensional.
-In \cite{A1} Angiono described these Nichols algebras explicitly in terms of generators and relations and proved that all finite dimensional connected graded Hopf algebras in the category of Yetter-Drinfeld modules over a finite abelian groups are Nichols algebras.
+In \cite{Heckenberger} Heckenberger classified all Yetter-Drinfeld modules $V$ for which the Nichols algebra $\B(V)$ is finite dimensional, as part of a wider classification of Nichols algebras with finite root systems.
+In \cite{A1} Angiono described these Nichols algebras explicitly in terms of generators and relations and proved that all finite dimensional connected graded Hopf algebras in the category of Yetter-Drinfeld modules over a finite abelian group are Nichols algebras.
 Using the above results Angiono and Garcia-Igelsias gave in \cite{AG} a complete classification of finite dimensional pointed Hopf algebras with abelian groups of group-like elements.
 For more classification results, including the case where the group of group-like elements is non-abelian, see \cite{AnSa19} and the survey \cite{And14}.